-PM Modi to lay foundation stone of two metro corridors in Mumbai
+PM Modi lays foundation stone of two metro corridors in Mumbai

-Mumbai, Dec 18: Prime Minister Narendra Modi on Tuesday will launch infrastructure and housing projects worth around Rs 41,000 crore in the state.

-He will lay the foundation stone of two metro corridors - Thane-Bhiwandi-Kalyan Metro and Dahisar-Mira-Bhayander Metro in Maharashtra.
+Mumbai, Dec 18: Prime Minister Narendra Modi on Tuesday laid the foundation stone of two metro corridors - Thane-Bhiwandi-Kalyan Metro and Dahisar-Mira-Bhayander Metro in Maharashtra.

 The Rs 8,416-crore 24.9-km long Thane-Bhiwandi-Kalyan metro-5 corridor is expected to carry around 2.29 lakh commuters daily in 2021, with the entire system designed for six-coach trains.
 The corridor will have 17 stations.